clearcode-labs/automate-samples/ec2winrm/README.md

 -------

 Run this task without making modifications first.
 Then if desired, change the region and image AMI.
 Or, add in your own WinRM logic.

+> NOTE: this is a basic task with little error handling.
+If the task errors out it may leave EC2 resources in place and you will need to clean them up using the AWS console.
+Error handling is out of the scope of this tutorial.